-In 2007 and 2008, a series of widely-quoted reports by congressional agencies and committees, the Administration, and outside advocacy groups raised questions about shortcomings in the federal food safety system.
-Several dozen bills have been introduced in the 110th Congress addressing one or more aspects of the issue, and numerous hearings have been held.
-A number of proposals could influence on-farm practices.
+In 2007 and 2008, a series of widely quoted reports by congressional agencies and committees, the Administration, and outside advocacy groups raised questions about shortcomings in the federal food safety system.
+Several dozen bills addressed one or more aspects of the issue, and numerous hearings were held.
+A number of proposals could have influenced on-farm practices.
+These proposals could possibly re-emerge in the 111th Congress, given the interest in considering new food safety legislation.
+(Bill numbers are those from the 110th Congress.)